 Furthermore, new associations may be formed by ‘joining’ these information sources together; the whole may be greater than the sum of its parts, leading to the emergence of new information and construction of new knowledge by people.
 For example, Swanson’s ‘ABC method’ of literature based discovery.
 This led to the discovery of the link between ‘magnesium defficiency’ and ‘migranes’ which was subsequently proved experimentally.
 It was only by combining information (it was not present in one source) that the related concepts emerged.

 These are likely to be seen as ‘surprising’ by individuals or organizations; surprise could be described as the response given when information is presented that contradicts the existing ‘mental model’ held towards a state of affairs.
 Ultimately these could be the sparks for data driven learning.

 Well known research methods and techniques such as Mixed Methods, Activity Theory and Triangulation have an inherent sensitivity to integrating diverse ‘data’ and identifying tensions, breakdowns, dissonance and contradictions.
 They attack a problem from a number of different conceptual levels and angles.
-I have been doing some research comparing different ‘views’ in the literature towards the same subject and how best to visualize these data.
-The findings will be presented in a future post/article.

 Algorithms that ‘sit on top of databases’ that hold both ‘born structured’ data, as well as ‘derived structured’ data (generated from unstructured text), could be useful assistants to surface these contradictions from a sea of data.
 Valuable discoveries may also emerge.